BMTLab/nuget-package-checker/README.md

 - [x] Automates NuGet package availability checks, ensuring packages exist and are indexed on [nuget.org](https://nuget.org).
 - [x] Supports multiple verification attempts and can suspend CI/CD workflows until the package is published.
+- [x] Simple and fast.
+Uses pure JavaScript and makes only API call, without using Docker or any dependencies.

 ## How to use